Magic Quadrant for Data Integration Tools

 - Offering (Product) Strategy.
-This is the degree to which the vendor's product road map reflects demand trends in the market, fills current gaps or weaknesses, and includes developments that create competitive differentiation and increased value for customers.
-In addition, given the requirement for data integration tools to support diverse environments from a data domain, platform and vendor-mix perspective, we assess vendors on the degree of openness of their technology and product strategy.
-With the growth in diversity of data and environments involved in data integration initiatives, this criterion receives a weighting of High.
+This assesses the degree to which the vendor's product road map reflects demand trends in the market, fills current gaps or weaknesses, and includes developments that create competitive differentiation and increased value for customers.
+In addition, given the requirement for data integration tools to support diverse environments from a data domain, platform and vendor mix perspective, we assess vendors on the degree of openness of their technology and product strategy.
+With the growth in diversity of data and environments involved in data integration initiatives, this criterion receives a weighting of high.

 - Business Model.
 This refers to the overall approach the vendor takes to execute its strategy for the data integration tool market.

 - Vertical/Industry Strategy.
 This refers to the degree of emphasis the vendor places on vertical solutions, and the vendor's depth of vertical market expertise.

 - Innovation.
 This refers to the degree to which the vendor demonstrates creative energy in the form of enhancing its practices and product capabilities, as well as introducing thought-leading and differentiating ideas and product plans that have the potential to significantly extend or reshape the market in a way that adds real value for customers.
 Given the pace of expansion of data integration requirements and the highly competitive nature of the market, this criterion receives a weighting of high.

 - Geographic Strategy.
 This refers to the vendor's strategy for expanding its reach into markets beyond its home region/country, and its approach to achieving global presence (for example, its direct local presence and use of resellers and distributors).